pjreddie/C4.5-Homework/README.md

 You will see the number of tests your implementation passes and any problems that arise.

+Note: Please use Python 2.7 for the assignment and only modify the `tree.py` file.
+This is the only file you will be submitting.

 ### Splitting The Data [10 points]###

 Decision trees work by partitioning or splitting the input space into smaller regions.
 Your program will have to split a dataset into two pieces by determining which points fall on which side of a threshold for some feature.